Is it possible to have too much of a good thing? Can it really snow too much? What is too much snow?

 728″ in a season – Squaw Valley, CA:

-The 2016/ 2017 ski season gave us record-breaking snowfall totals.
+The 2016/2017 ski season gave us record-breaking snowfall totals.
 They called it SNOWMAGEDDON, Janu-BURIED, Febru-BURIED, Miracle March, Awesome April, May Madness, and even June & July blew everybody’s minds.
 Many resorts extended their seasons.
-Squaw Valley stayed open past 4th of July for the first time in their history.
+Squaw Valley stayed open past the 4th of July for the first time in their history.

 78″ in 24-hours – Thompson Pass, AK